 My first day at Jungle Books in the Calais Jungle went smoothly and I met some nice people…until the very end.
-On my way to a classroom, I passed a 20 year-old from Kabul, who muttered something unintelligible, yet clearly hostile, under his breath.
-His friend urged him to be quiet, while I ignored them both.
+On my way to a classroom, I passed a young man around 20 years old from Kabul, who muttered something unintelligible, yet clearly hostile, under his breath.
+His friend urged him to be quiet while I ignored them both.

 - Lost in the Calais Jungle